askehansen/smartsend-ruby/README.md

   mail: "contact@smartsend.io"
 )

-# you can ship to a droppoint by seting an agent
+# you can ship to a droppoint by setiing an agent
 order.agent = Smartsend::Agent.new(
   id: "7224", # droppoint id
   type: "PDK", # droppoint provider